DeepChainBio/deepchain-apps/README.md

     @staticmethod
     def score_names() -> List[str]:
         """App Score Names.
-Must be specified.
+Must be specified

+        Returns:
+            A list of score names

         Example:
             return ["max_probability", "min_probability"]
         """
         return ["probability"]

     def compute_scores(self, sequences: List[str]) -> ScoreList:
+         """Compute a score based on a user defines function.

+        This function compute a score for each sequences receive in the input list.
+        Caution :  to load extra file, put it in src/ folder and use self.get_filepath(__file__, "extra_file.ext")

+        Returns:
+            ScoreList object
-        """Return a list of all proteins score"""
+            Score must be a list of dict:
+                    * element of list is protein score
+                    * key of dict are score_names
+        """

         x_embedding = self.transformer.compute_embeddings(sequences)["cls"]
         probabilities = self.model(torch.tensor(x_embedding).float())